Why Sunrun (RUN) Dipped More Than Broader Market Today

-Sunrun (RUN) ended the recent trading session at $7.98, demonstrating a -1.48% swing from the preceding day's closing price.
-This change lagged the S&P 500's 0.27% loss on the day.
-Meanwhile, the Dow experienced a drop of 0.51%, and the technology-dominated Nasdaq saw an increase of 0.03%.
+The latest trading session saw Sunrun (RUN) ending at $8.54, denoting a -0.81% adjustment from its last day's close.
+The stock's performance was behind the S&P 500's daily loss of 0.43%.
+On the other hand, the Dow registered a loss of 1.01%, and the technology-centric Nasdaq decreased by 0.47%.

-Coming into today, shares of the solar energy products distributor had lost 15.36% in the past month.
-In that same time, the Oils-Energy sector gained 0.98%, while the S&P 500 gained 4.27%.
+The the stock of solar energy products distributor has risen by 1.77% in the past month, leading the Oils-Energy sector's loss of 3.14% and undershooting the S&P 500's gain of 2.6%.

-Investors will be eagerly watching for the performance of Sunrun in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on February 27, 2025.
-The company is expected to report EPS of -$0.27, up 79.7% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $538.42 million, up 4.23% from the year-ago period.
+The investment community will be closely monitoring the performance of Sunrun in its forthcoming earnings report.
+The company is scheduled to release its earnings on February 27, 2025.
+The company is predicted to post an EPS of -$0.27, indicating a 79.7% growth compared to the equivalent quarter last year.
+Simultaneously, our latest consensus estimate expects the revenue to be $538.42 million, showing a 4.23% escalation compared to the year-ago quarter.

-It is also important to note the recent changes to analyst estimates for Sunrun.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Sunrun.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 17.97% lower within the past month.
-Sunrun presently features a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 7.53% lower.
+Currently, Sunrun is carrying a Zacks Rank of #3 (Hold).

 The Solar industry is part of the Oils-Energy sector.
-This industry, currently bearing a Zacks Industry Rank of 61, finds itself in the top 25% echelons of all 250+ industries.
+This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report